 Depending on your priorities and the amount of time you have on your hands, chances are that a good portion of you will say no. As much as you may appreciate your friend and enjoy television, you don’t want to dedicate 64 hours of your life to something you know you will probably not enjoy a great deal from the beginning .
 So why do so many of us tend to not apply the same reason to what we choose to read?

 There could be important reasons that require you (whether you like it or not) to finish a book you may not have any affection towards.
 As discussed in one of my past articles on reading habits, It could be because you are in an industry like publishing or book blogging where you are required to read a great amount and have a well-rounded opinion about what you just read.
-Another reason could be because it is a requirement for a class you are taking to read certain books so that you can write an essay or pass a quiz.
+Another reason could be because it is a requirement for a class you are taking, that you read certain books so that you can write an essay or pass a test.

 Yet the peril of reading is not simply forgetting, or wasting one’s own time, but also hurting ourselves in the process.
 If we choose to read a book with content discussing assault or suicide, depending on our own individual experiences, we may be triggered by the content we are reading.
 Old memories pop up or emotions begin to surface and we no longer feel safe in the book we are reading.
 It is far better to DNF a book then to put oneself through personal torment to finish it.